 And just a smug reminder that he's in charge and his priorities will be put first.

-So I that's just my first response.
+So that's just my first response.

-And again, this isn't to me because I was like, well, is it a 78-hour let's wait and see what happened?
+And again, this isn't to me because I was like, well, is it a 78-hour, let's wait and see what happened?

-Uh just knowing how things go in that region.
+But that, I think, is unfortunately a distinct reality, just knowing how things go in that region.

 All right.